Robert NAVIAUX, et al.

 multisystem abnormalities that defined the ASD-like phenotype in

 this model.
-These included correction of the core social deficits
+These included correction of the core social

-and sensorimotor coordination abnormalities, prevention of
+deficits and sensorimotor coordination abnormalities, prevention

-synaptic dysmorphology, and correction of the hypothermia,
+ultrastructural synaptic dysmorphology, and correction of the

-metabolic, mitochondrial, P2Y2 and P2X7 purinergic receptor
+hypothermia, metabolic, mitochondrial, P2Y2 and P2X7 purinergic

-expression, and ERK1/2 and CAMKII signal transduction
+receptor expression, and ERK1/2 and CAMKII signal transduction

 abnormalities.